vippsas/vipps-episerver/docs/upgrading.md

 Due to some performance concerns we have made some adjustments to the default implementation of IVippsOrderProcessor which should resonate in any inheriting implementation.

 `[Obsolete] Task<ProcessOrderResponse> ProcessOrderDetails(DetailsResponse detailsResponse, string orderId, Guid contactId, string marketId, string cartName)`
 Is now considered Obsolete and will be removed in the future.
-Instead two different versions are to take its place.
+Instead different alternatives are to take its place.

+`Task<ProcessOrderResponse> FetchAndProcessOrderDetailsAsync(string orderId, Guid contactId, string marketId, string cartName)` and
-`Task<ProcessOrderResponse> FetchAndProcessOrderDetails(string orderId, Guid contactId, string marketId, string cartName)` Encapsulates all loading of `IPurchaseOrder`, `ICart` and `IVippsUserDetails` to have more control over simultaneous execution.
-This method should be used by callback controllers.
+`ProcessOrderResponse FetchAndProcessOrderDetails(string orderId, Guid contactId, string marketId, string cartName)` Encapsulates all loading of `IPurchaseOrder`, `ICart` and `IVippsUserDetails` to have more control over simultaneous execution.
+These methods should be used by callback controllers.

 `Task<ProcessOrderResponse> ProcessOrderDetails(DetailsResponse detailsResponse, string orderId, ICart cart)` Reuses an already loaded cart and executes without the need for loading a purchase order.
 This method is used internally by the polling logic and is not suited for public exposure.